Kent State University

 - Students will work with Professor Eriko Tanaka (email@example.com) to select and pre-approve courses.

-- The Spring semester goes from approximately early April to early August.
+- Spring semester: from approximately early April to early August.

-- The Academic Year goes from approximately early October to early August.
+- Academic Year: from approximately early October to early August.

 - This program is geared toward students minoring in Japanese language (but not required).
 However, students must have taken at least 2 semesters of Japanese.